lingo-reviews/tenets/go/dev/README.md

 }
 ```

-You could build and add this tenet to lingo, but it would do nothing.
+You could build and add this tenet to Lingo, but it would do nothing.
 First,
 define what this tenet's all about:

 ```go